-The University of La Verne College of Law has long been a pioneer in providing practical skills training to our law students, giving them the tools they need to be practice-ready.
+The University of La Verne College of Law and Public Service has long been a pioneer in providing practical skills training to our law students, giving them the tools they need to be practice-ready.
 These programs provide service to the local community and give students the opportunity to conduct research, write legal documents, and practice oral advocacy skills while working on actual cases under the supervision of knowledgeable faculty and practicing lawyers.

 La Verne Law’s robust externship program places upper division students with government agencies, public interest organizations, non-profit agencies, and judges.
 Our program fosters law student engagement with the legal community, while helping students reflect on the work they will do as lawyers and the role they will embody when they take their place among their legal peers.

 Our Justice & Immigration Clinic provides pro bono assistance to immigrants seeking asylum in the United States.
 Students participating in the clinic interview clients, find and retain experts, draft and file briefs, draft direct examinations, prepare witnesses and have a valuable opportunity to represent their client before the Immigration Court in Los Angeles.

 The Misdemeanor Appellate Advocacy Clinic represents clients who wish to appeal their cases in the San Bernardino Superior Courts.
 The clinic works in coordination and collaboration with the San Bernardino Judicial System in providing live-client clinical experiences in misdemeanor criminal cases.

 Disability Rights Legal Center Clinic